South Thailand Tour | ‘Mountains and Rainforests’

 Hike through lush jungle, boat on lotus-covered lakes, canoe through mangroves and sea caves, kayak the River Kwai and take a ride on the Death Railway

-- Discover Bangkok - famous sites, temples, markets, museums as well as the hidden parts that few visitors ever see, on our unique Bangkok day
+- Explore Bangkok - temples, markets, museums as well as the hidden parts few visitors ever see, on our unique city tour

-- Boat journey through the serene landscapes of lotus filled Thale Noi Lake & Bird Sanctuary
+- Boat journey through the serene landscapes of lotus-filled Thale Noi Lake and Bird Sanctuary

-- Sample the superb regional Thai food of Bangkok and southern Thailand in street stalls & local markets where the locals eat
+- Sample the superb regional Thai food of Bangkok and southern Thailand in street stalls and local markets

-- Trek through the tropical rainforest and check out the lush flora and fauna and dramatic landscapes of Thailand's Khao Sok National Park
+- Hike through the tropical rainforest and discover the lush flora, fauna and dramatic landscapes of Khao Sok

-- Canoe through mangrove swamps and underground tunnels in Hat Chao Mai National Park
+- Canoe through mangrove swamps and sea caves in Hat Chao Mai National Park

 Air Departures (UK)